Department of Undergraduate Theology

 MILD-369 Rsrch Meth/Study/Chrstn Org 3 Credits

 An introduction to research methods used to study life and ministry of a local congregation, including research design, collection of data, data analysis, and interpretation of data.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.